Geostationary orbit: Launch

 Geostationary satellites are launched to the east into a prograde orbit that matches the rotation rate of the equator.
 The smallest inclination that a satellite can be launched into is that of the launch site's latitude, so launching the satellite from close to the equator limits the amount of inclination change needed later.
 Additionally, launching from close to the equator allows the speed of the Earth's rotation to give the satellite a boost.
 A launch site should have water or deserts to the east, so any failed rockets do not fall on a populated area.

 Most launch vehicles place geostationary satellites directly into a geostationary transfer orbit (GTO), an elliptical orbit with an apogee at GEO height and a low perigee.
 On-board satellite propulsion is then used to raise the perigee, circularise and reach GEO.

 Orbit allocation

 Satellites in geostationary orbit must all occupy a single ring above the equator.
 The requirement to space these satellites apart, to avoid harmful radio-frequency interference during operations, means that there are a limited number of orbital slots available, and thus only a limited number of satellites can be operated in geostationary orbit.
 This has led to conflict between different countries wishing access to the same orbital slots (countries near the same longitude but differing latitudes) and radio frequencies.
 These disputes are addressed through the International Telecommunication Union's allocation mechanism under the Radio Regulations.
 In the 1976 Bogota Declaration, eight countries located on the Earth's equator claimed sovereignty over the geostationary orbits above their territory, but the claims gained no international recognition.

-Statite proposal

-A statite is a hypothetical satellite that uses radiation pressure from the sun against a solar sail to modify its orbit.

-It would hold its location over the dark side of the Earth at a latitude of approximately 30 degrees.
-A statite is stationary relative to the Earth and Sun system rather than compared to surface of the Earth, and could ease congestion in the geostationary ring.